Frequently Asked Questions

-A. You will be provided with cutting edge knowledge about all of the topics relevant to the sports event industry.
+A. You will be provided with cutting edge knowledge about all of the topics relevant to the sport tourism industry.
 Sessions will cover a variety of topics that will increase the efficiency and effectiveness of your daily operations.

 A. A survey of NASC members produced a consensus that most CSEE training should be held in conjuction with our existing meeting schedule.
 Thus, stipends and travel expenses must be provided to our presenters.

-A. Two modules are held each year: Spring and Fall.
-The Spring module is held each April in conjunction with the NASC Sports Event Symposium and the second in the Fall.
+A. Two live courses are offered each year: Spring and Fall.
+The Spring module is held each April in conjunction with the NASC Sports Event Symposium and the second in conjunction with NASC Market Segment Meetings.

-Q. Can I audit or observe the modules of training?
+Q. Can I audit or observe the courses?

 A. No. Only NASC members in good standing who have registered for the certification process and paid the registration fees may attend.

-Q. If I register for one module, am I committing to complete the entire program?
+Q. If I register for one course, am I committing to complete the entire program?